imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/resampling-methods.md

   - The most obvious advantage is computational.
 LOOCV requires fitting the statistical learning method n times.
 This has the potential to be computationally expensive
   - It often gives more accurate estimates of the test error rate than does LOOCV (Leave One Out Cross Validation) because of the bias-variance trade-off
     - Performing k-fold CV for, say, k = 5 or k = 10 will lead to an intermediate level of bias compared to LOOCV
+    - LOOCV has higher variance because if the data point left out is influential or an outlier, the model's performance on that point can vary significantly.
+The larger validation set of k-fold cross validation (compared to LOOCV) and more varied training set help smooth out the impact of outliers and reduce the overall variance of the model’s performance estimates
 - Bootstrap
   - Quantify the uncertainty associated with a given estimator
   - Estimate of the standard error of a coefficient